 In particular, we ask for quantitative information such as the number of organisations you have engaged with and the amount and type of events you have organised or participated in, and how many people you have reached.
 It's worthwhile keeping track of this throughout the period between renewals to save you time when you come to complete your renewal.

 Here we ask you to tell us about your engagement with your Local Authority and – NEW - political representatives (if applicable).

 It’s essential that you tell us about how you’ve engaged with your Local Authority as part of your renewal – it’s also one of the five goals.
-Engaging with your MP, MSP, AM or MLA is not required to complete your renewal; however it's a highly recommended activity, and understanding the level of engagement amongst Fairtrade groups with their elected representatives is hugely valuable and helps inform our national campaigning and avocacy.
+Engaging with your MP, MSP, AM or MLA is not required to complete your renewal; however it's a highly recommended activity, and understanding the level of engagement amongst Fairtrade groups with their elected representatives is hugely valuable and helps inform our national campaigning and advocacy.